Église Monolithe Saint-Émilion

 History

-12th century begin of construction.
+12th century beginning of construction.

 1886 cave church declared a Monument historique.